ros2/ros2_documentation/source/Tutorials/Demos/Intra-Process-Communication.rst

 Running and understanding the demos
 -----------------------------------

-There are a few different demos: some are toy problems designed to highlight features of the intra process communications functionality and some are end to end examples which use OpenCV and demonstrate the ability to recombine nodes into different configurations.
+There are a few different demos: some are toy problems designed to highlight features of the intra-process communications functionality and some are end to end examples which use OpenCV and demonstrate the ability to recombine nodes into different configurations.

 The two node pipeline demo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This demo is designed to show that the intra process publish/subscribe connection can result in zero-copy transport of messages when publishing and subscribing with ``std::unique_ptr``\ s.
+This demo is designed to show that the intra-process publish/subscribe connection can result in zero-copy transport of messages when publishing and subscribing with ``std::unique_ptr``\ s.

 First let's take a look at the source: